Bump Map Generation

 Other colors will end up looking like slopes and/or curves.

 In all fairness, the image is a bit more grainy than I would’ve liked.
 We can apply a bilinear filter on it to make it smoother.
-We could also apply a scale to the s and t vectors to control how steep calculated normals will be.
+We could also apply a scale to the and vectors to control how steep calculated normals will be.

 However, since we are going to be interpolating rotated vectors during the rasterization process, these images will be good enough for now.